If you haven't done so already, be sure to visit the Wiki Portal to read about how the wiki works. Especially the Ogre Wiki Overview page.

 That's is also the order in the default Ogre plugins.cfg, so most people are probably using the octree manager if they use the type flags (even if they request ST_INTERIOR and have the BSP manager loaded, if the BSP plugin is loaded before the Octree plugin!).

 Instead of requesting a scene manager via type, you can also do it via the name.
 The text names to find the scene managers explicitly are (case sensitive):

 Only those above listed four are official Ogre scene managers in the sense of being provided by the Ogre team.
-However, there are quite some community developped alternatives which are partially listed on this page as well.
-The Ogre Terrain System is also developped by the Ogre team and is the new standard approach for terrain rending.
+However, there are quite some community developed alternatives which are partially listed on this page as well.
+The Ogre Terrain System is also developed by the Ogre team and is the new standard approach for terrain rending.
 It is however not technically an own scene manager, but rather a scene manager independent component.

 Generic Scene Manager (default)